szabgab/rust.code-maven.com/books/logging/src/env-logger-set-log-level.md

 # Set log level on the command line

 It is nice that one can set the log-level using the `RUST_LOG` environment variable, but if your project already has various command-line options then it seem to make sense to be able to set the log level via a command-line flag as well.
-Here is one way to do it uisng the [env_logger](https://crates.io/crates/env_logger) and the [log](https://crates.io/crates/log) crates.
+Here is one way to do it using the [env_logger](https://crates.io/crates/env_logger) and the [log](https://crates.io/crates/log) crates.

 {% embed include file="src/examples/logging/env-logger-set-log-level-on-the-command-line/src/main.rs" %}